🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 print(f"Hall coefficient: {R_H:.2e} m^3/C")

-print(f"Hall coefficient sign: {'Negative (electrons)' if R_H < 0 else 'Positive (holes)'}")
+print(f"Sign of Hall coefficient: {'negative (electrons)' if R_H < 0 else 'positive (holes)'}")

-print(f"Hall voltage at 1T magnetic field: {V_H[np.argmin(np.abs(B_range - 1.0))] * 1e3:.3f} mV")
+print(f"Hall voltage at 1T field: {V_H[np.argmin(np.abs(B_range - 1.0))] * 1e3:.3f} mV")

 Fundamentals of Magnetism

-Origins of Magnetic Moment
+Origin of the Magnetic Moment

 The magnetic moment of atoms and molecules has two contributions:

-1. Orbital magnetic moment: due to electron orbital motion $$\mathbf{\mu}_L = -\frac{e}{2m_e}\mathbf{L}$$
+1. Orbital magnetic moment: arising from the orbital motion of the electron $$\mathbf{\mu}_L = -\frac{e}{2m_e}\mathbf{L}$$

-2. Spin magnetic moment: due to electron intrinsic angular momentum (spin) $$\mathbf{\mu}_S = -g_s \frac{e}{2m_e}\mathbf{S}$$
+2. Spin magnetic moment: arising from the intrinsic angular momentum (spin) of the electron $$\mathbf{\mu}_S = -g_s \frac{e}{2m_e}\mathbf{S}$$

-Here, $g_s pprox 2$ is the g-factor.Bohr magneton $\mu_B$:
+Here, $g_s \approx 2$ is the g-factor.
+Using the Bohr magneton $\mu_B$:

 $$ \mu_B = \frac{e\hbar}{2m_e} = 9.274 \times 10^{-24} \, \text{J/T} $$

-Magnetization and Susceptibility
+Magnetization and Magnetic Susceptibility

 $$ \mathbf{M} = \frac{1}{V}\sum_i \mathbf{\mu}_i $$